-If a tenant fails to pay rent in California, a landlord can choose to have the tenant evicted, as long as the landlord follows the correct eviction procedures.
-This article will explain how to evict a tenant for failing to pay rent when it is due.
+When a tenant fails to pay rent in California, the landlord can choose to terminate the tenancy and evict the tenant if necessary—as long as the landlord follows the correct procedures.

-The three-day notice to pay rent must be written, and it must include the following information:
+The three-day notice to pay rent or quit must be written and include the following information:

 A tenant could respond to the three-day notice in a variety of different ways.